ericyilin8/ultrasound_medical_segmentation_kidney_vessels/README.md

-For now, you can go to https://huggingface.co/elin8/kidney_unet6/tree/main and download kidney_unet6.pt  and https://huggingface.co/elin8/vessels/tree/main for the model weights, which I trained with the help of Google Colab.
+For now, you can go to https://huggingface.co/elin8/kidney_unet6/tree/main and https://huggingface.co/elin8/vessels/tree/main for the model weights, which I trained with the help of Google Colab.